-“Around 33 Krishi Vigyan Kendras in Karnataka are working to strengthen the quality and quantity of the produce and continuity of the produce based in the market demand and consumer preferences.
+“Around 33 Krishi Vigyan Kendras in Karnataka are working to strengthen the quality and quantity of the produce and continuity of the products based on the market demand and consumer preferences.
 We are apprising the farmers on generating resources on their own farm to reduce the cost of cultivation,” he said.
 Such efforts would yield better results in the future, he said.

-Awards were given to progressive farmers at taluk level, district level and State levels at the Mela.
-Around 25 stalls on new technologies, including drone technology for farming, drew attention of farmers.
+Awards were given to progressive farmers at the taluk level, district level, and State levels at the Mela.
+Around 25 stalls on new technologies, including drone technology for farming, drew the attention of farmers.

-Those who are not able to physically attend the mela can watch it online on the website, YouTube, and social media.
+Those who are not able to physically attend the meal can watch it online on the website, YouTube, and social media.

 Around 200 farmers were allowed at a time, and all anti-COVID-19 precautions, like face masks and social distancing, were in place.
 Only those in the age group of 18 to 60 are allowed to physically attend the Mela.